PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-13 18:56:54
+Last updated: 2024-04-13 18:57:27
-Random Quote: If the cancer doesn't get him, it'll be the cops or a bullet to the head. - Mike Ehrmantraut
+Random Quote: No voting, no debate.
+It's not a democracy - it's a Rickpublic! - Summer Smith